 Let’s set the record straight: AI-generated content isn’t the problem.
 Low-quality content is.

-At Xponent21, we use AI to help create content every day—but we don’t just let the machine spit out an article and hit “publish.”
+At Xponent21, we use AI to help generate content every day—but we don’t just let the machine spit out an article and hit “publish.”
 Our success comes from blending human expertise, strategic intent, and AI-assisted efficiency to craft content that not only ranks but actually drives business growth.

 The Myth: “AI Content Will Get You Penalized”